manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 - Inputs from their manager.
 - Who each employee works and interacts with.

-The questions being asked as part of this official feedback should vary depending on the career position of the persons getting and giving feedback.
+The questions being asked as part of this official feedback should vary depending on the career position of the persons receiving and giving feedback.
 The EM may at his/her discretion and that of the org's policy collate this feedback and present it to each employee in a summarized form. generally, I like to collate this into three categories:

 - Behaviors
 - Results